smirko-dev/fitbit-clockface/README.md

 - languages: de-DE, en-EN
 - battery icon with status in percentage
 - next calendar event of the current day
-- step count in case of no events
+- user activity in case of no events

 Find the latest published version in the [Fitbit gallery](https://gallery.fitbit.com/details/ae441b73-2660-407f-b796-a98d1d0583a0).